spotify/dh-virtualenv/doc/index.rst

 ``dh-virtualenv`` is a tool that aims to combine Debian packaging with self-contained Python software deployment in a pre-built virtualenv.
-To do this, the package extends debhelper's build sequence by providing the new ``dh_virtualenv`` command.
+To do this, the project extends debhelper's build sequence by providing the new ``dh_virtualenv`` command.

 This new command effectively replaces the following commands in the default sequence: